Whether you're using a Windows laptop or a MacBook, there are several simple ways to copy your iPhone photos safely and quickly.

 Here's an example of how it works: Say you have iCloud Photos enabled on your iPhone, iPad and PC.
 You take a selfie, on your iPhone, to be envied by all your friends.
 The photo will automatically be available on your iPhone, as well as your iPad and PC.
 Smart, right?

 Before you begin, make sure you have enough space in iCloud to store your iPhone photos (iCloud Photos uses your iCloud storage allowance).
-Also make sure that your devices are signed in with your Apple ID and are connected to WiFi.
+Also make sure that your devices are signed in with your Apple ID and are connected to Wi-Fi.

-This option will guide you through setting up iCloud Photos so you can get your photos on all your devices.
+Let's see how to up iCloud Photos so you can get your photos on all your devices.
 Check out Apple's guide if you want to make copies of your iCloud photos locally on your devices.

 Depending on the speed of your internet, the time taken to see your photos in iCloud and on your other devices may differ.